Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #>     layer.152 + layer.153 + layer.154 + layer.155
 ```

-Further analysis is similar to any regression analysis using the [ranger package](https://github.com/imbs-hl/ranger).
+Subsequent analysis is similar to any regression analysis using the [ranger package](https://github.com/imbs-hl/ranger).
 First we overlay points and grids to create a regression matrix:

 ```r